devang9299/TTC-Delay-2024-Dashboard/README.md

 Ultimately, this project aims to deliver actionable insights that the TTC can use to improve service reliability, reduce delays, and enhance the overall transit experience for its customers.

 # 4. Analytics questions
-**Descriptive Analytics Questions:** These questions focus on understanding historical patterns and summarizing trends from the delay data.
+ =>**Descriptive Analytics Questions:** These questions focus on understanding historical patterns and summarizing trends from the delay data.

 a)	What are the most frequent causes of bus delays?